Number of Student-Athletes: 34

 Number of Endowed Scholarships Currently Funded: 5

 The Cavaliers’ baseball program has reached unprecedented heights under head coach Brian O’Connor, and none bigger than in 2015 when Virginia dramatically won its first NCAA Championship.
-UVA appeared in its 13th NCAA tournament in as many seasons under O’Connor in 2016 and has reached the College World Series four times in the last eight years, including two trips to the CWS Finals.
+UVA appeared in its 14th NCAA tournament in as many seasons under O’Connor in 2017 and has reached the College World Series four times in the last nine years, including two trips to the CWS Finals.

 Meet graduate catcher Robbie Coman in the this video feature: